 Disney is a world of princes and princesses and magic: Little girls dressed up as princesses, candy and ice cream, singing and dancing, and dreams coming true with some sparkle out of the end of Tinkerbell’s wand.
 Happy, right?

 We all have inclinations and predispositions, some of which we suppress and some of which we entertain and even indulge.
 Sometimes we give ourselves over to them.
 They can be good, bad, saintly or sinful.
-To some they will be disgusting; to others irresistible.
+To some the inclinations will be disgusting; to others, irresistible.
 Gregor’s was disgusting, even to himself at first, but the more he was what he couldn’t avoid, the more comfortable he was in his own body.
 Within weeks he went from not knowing how to move his multiple, skinny, disproportionately sized, bug legs to being able to scamper across the ceiling with them.
-Are those who have an unexplainable, unavoidable desire to be a different gender any worse than those who use lies to escape difficult situations?
+Are those who have an unexplainable, unavoidable desire to be a different gender or to couple with the same gender any worse than those who use lies to escape difficult situations or to get ahead?
 Both actively choose “sin,” right?
 Both make it a lifestyle, correct?
 But lying is SO much more acceptable, as is greed, lust, etc.

 Walt Disney World is not a place where everything is OK, its just a place where nobody wastes their time complaining about the “bigot” in front of them or the “freak” behind them on Space Mountain or Peter Pan’s Flight.
 Everyone has better things to do.
 Live and let play.